Biden praises Irish efforts over Ukraine war during St Patrick’s Day meeting

 “I think you’ve already brought in over 7,000 or so refugees from Ukraine, and you’re prepared to do more, so thank you.”

-The Irish premier also thanked Mr Biden for the US’ backing of the Good Friday Agreement.
+The Irish premier, who appeared virtually from Blair House where he is currently staying, also thanked Mr Biden for the US’ backing of the Good Friday Agreement.

 He praised the “steadfast support”, referencing how “important the Good Friday Agreement is in respect of stability and peace on the island of Ireland”.